HIP hip hooray, for Greater Manchester employment prospects

 5 Feb 2025

-Delivered by the InWorkGM partnership, led by Ingeus, with support from the Community Investment Fund, the HIP pilot ran in Bury, Manchester, Rochdale, Tameside, Trafford and Wigan from April to September 2024.
-Designed to enhance the life and employability skills of people who are long-term unemployed and living with a health condition or disability, HIP involved a week-long course of workshops delivered by local businesses and community partners.
+Funded by the Working Well Community Investment Fund, the HIP pilot ran in Bury, Manchester, Rochdale, Tameside, Trafford and Wigan from April to September 2024.
+Designed to enhance the life and employability skills of people who are long-term unemployed and living with a health condition or disability, HIP involved a week-long series of workshops and work experiences delivered by local businesses and community partners.

 Morgan Frost, Programme Manager in the Inclusive Employment team at GMCA praised the pilot's success, stating, "The HIP programme has shown how community collaboration can transform lives and enhance employment prospects for people across Greater Manchester, and is a good example of how the family of Working Well services in GM continue to support and improve the lives of residents.”